someodd/bore/README.md

 ## Quickstart

 Just download the lastest `.deb` from the releases.
+Try also copying the `example/` for a demo to build (when you make a gopherhole, `bore` expects a certain directory structure and certain files to be present).

 Edit the `hostname` setting in the `/var/gopher/source/bore.toml` file to reflect the domain you want it to use (or just any IP address).